 Please Share Your Thoughts With Us

 Do you have any tips or tricks for clearing flint tubes, rewicking lighters or otherwise working on or repairing old cigarette lighters?
-Leave us a comment at the bottom of the page.
-We are always looking for new ideas for future articles.
+You can email or leave a comment at the bottom of the page.
+We are always looking for new ideas for future articles including cartridges, 510 batteries and other vaporizer supplies.

 You can join our email list to the right on any page at DependableFlame.com.